 - participate in promotional offers or free products such as the Data Model Scorecard® tool available at www.SteveHoberman.com

-- fill in forms, conduct searches, post content on the website, respond to surveys, or use any other features of our websites
+- fill in forms, participate in discussion forums, conduct searches, post content on the website, respond to surveys, or use any other features of our websites

 - make an inquiry, provide feedback, submit correspondence, or make a complaint over the phone, by email, on our website or by post